jsonmaur/jumpsuit/core/README.md

 # Jumpsuit Core

-To view the documentation for Jumpsuit, visit our main repository at [zab/jumpsuit](https://github.com/zab/jumpsuit).
+To view the documentation for Jumpsuit, visit our main repository [here](https://github.com/jumpsuit/jumpsuit).

 ## License